perlpunk/yamltidy/README.md

     # inplace - directly write result into original file
     yamltidy --inplace foo.yaml

+## Installation

+If you don't have a Perl CPAN client to install modules, install cpanminus:

+    # debian example
+    % apt-get install cpanminus
+    # openSUSE
+    % zypper install perl-App-cpanminus

+Install yamltidy

+    % cpanm YAML::Tidy

+If you just want to play with it, but don't want to install it globally, use this:

+    % cpanm -l ~/localyamltidy YAML::Tidy
+    % EXPORT PERL5LIB=~/localyamltidy/lib/perl5
+    % PATH=~/localyamltidy/bin:$PATH

 ## Config

 The configuration is similar as for yamllint.